 Hematomas result from inadequate hemostasis leading to pain and swelling at the surgical site.
 Careful evaluation, including possibly opening a small portion of the wound, to rule out infection must be undertaken.
 Seromas are collections of clear fluid under the wound.
 Wound infections may present with pain, swelling, erythema drainage and tenderness.
 Risk factors include extremes of age, diabetes, poor nutrition, necrotic tissue, poor perfusion, foreign bodies, and hematomas.
 Necrotizing fasciitis should be considered in a systemically ill patient with rapidly expanding infection (see Chapter 90).
 Superficial or deep fascial wound dehiscence can occur due to diabetes, poor nutrition, chronic steroid use, and inadequate or improper closure of the wound.
 Operative exploration may be required to determine the extent of dehiscence.

 Superficial thrombophlebitis manifests with erythema, warmth, and fullness of the affected vein.
-It usually occurs in the upper extremities after intravenous catheter insertion or in the lower extremities due to stasis in varicose ...
+It usually occurs in the upper extremities after intravenous catheter insertion or in the lower extremities ...